Last updated May 30th, 2022.

-As a general rule, OVHcloud will not support minor versions no longer supported by the Kubernetes project and will not assure support to managed services running on those versions until customer has upgraded to a supported minor Kubernetes version.
+As a general rule, OVHcloud will not support minor versions no longer supported by the Kubernetes project and will not assure support to managed services running on those versions until the customer has upgraded to a supported minor version of Kubernetes.

-As a general rule, OVHcloud will keep offering minor-version upgrade to all unsupported versions to the other to ensure customer can on its own pace move to a OVHcloud supported minor version.
-Customer is solely responsible for making sure his configuration and related software are compliant with the new version he is upgrading to.
+As a general rule, OVHcloud will keep offering minor-version upgrade to all unsupported versions to the other to ensure that the customer can, on its own pace move to a OVHcloud supported minor version.
+The customer is solely responsible for making sure his configuration and related software are compliant with the new version he is upgrading to.

 As soon as a minor version reaches End-of-Support by OVHcloud, it will simultaneously reach End-Of-Sales, meaning that OVHcloud will stop proposing the minor version upon installation or reset of a Managed Kubernetes Service.

-At any time, customer can find the currently supported versions on the dedicated page
+At any time, the customer can find the currently supported versions on the dedicated page

-As a general rule, OVH will not force minor version upgrade for the last 2 versions that reached End-of-Support.
+As a general rule, OVHcloud will not force a minor version upgrade for the last 2 versions that reached End-of-Support.
 Keep in mind that though we will keep them running, they will no longer be covered by OVHcloud support and SLA/SLOs.
-In the unlikely case of an one of those versions exposing a security breach putting in danger its own infrastructure, OVHcloud may force the minor update of the service or deactivate the service if the forced minor update did not go through.
+In the unlikely case that one of these versions exposes a security breach that puts its own infrastructure at risk, OVHcloud may force the minor update of the service or deactivate the service if the forced minor update did not go through.

-As for the 3rd oldest version that reached the end-of-support milestone, OVH will force the minor update of the service or deactivate the service if the forced minor update did not go through, after a 30-day email prior notice.
-Customer is solely responsible for making sure his configuration and related software are compliant with the new version he is upgrading to.
+As for the 3rd oldest version that reached the end-of-support milestone, OVHcloud will force the minor update of the service or deactivate the service if the forced minor update did not go through, after a 30-day email prior notice.
+The customer is solely responsible for making sure his configuration and related software are compliant with the new version he is upgrading to.

 Did you find this guide useful?